Hospice Care Providers

 Frequently Asked Questions

-How can I file a complaint against a hospice care provider in Vermont?
+How can I verify the credentials of a hospice care provider in Vermont?

-Is hospice care covered by Medicaid in Vermont?
+Are hospice care services covered by insurance in Vermont?

-Can hospice care be provided in assisted living facilities in Vermont?
+Can hospice care be provided at home in Vermont?

 Sources